younglim/HP-23er-23es-Monitor-Calibration/README.md

 ## Sharpness

 By default, the sharpess is set too high.
+Set Sharpness to Level 2 or 3.

 ```
 Main Menu > Image Control > Sharpness > Level 3